Part-Time Academic English Courses

 ESLC 0210: Research Writing for Graduate Students

-Graduate students develop and refine advanced writing skills, including analyzing discourse patterns common in graduate level writing.
-Students study a variety of academic genres to better understand the nature of research writing.
-Advanced academic phrasing and grammatical structures are also examined.
+Graduate students will develop and refine advanced writing skills, including analyzing discourse patterns common in graduate level writing and in their discipline.
+Students will study a variety of academic genres to review structural elements (e.g. abstract, introduction, body, conclusion) and the skills required (summarizing, analysis, drawing conclusions/synthesis) to better understand and participate in research writing.
+Advanced academic phrasing and grammatical structures will also be examined.
 Self and peer-editing skills will be developed throughout the course.
+Constructive feedback on individual writing is provided throughout the course.

 For graduate students only.